 I have written countless emails to friends and acquaintances who are new to the city needing advice.
 I have brought together that advice in one place to simplify helping others as they set up in the heart of contemporary Europe’s creative scene.

-I should warn you that I am very opinionated and make few apologies.
+I am very opinionated and make few apologies.
+Read on!

 Here’s the index to the Moving to Berlin Guide, click on what you want to read next!